Crypto Exchange in Tbilisi, Georgia

 What makes a construction company reliable for first-time property buyers in Georgia?

-Track record verification: Reliable developers show 3+ successfully completed projects with satisfied residents, transparent financial history spanning 5+ years, zero unresolved legal disputes in court records, and professional partnerships with established banks, contractors, and architectural firms.
+Track record verification: Reliable developers typically show at least 3+ successfully completed projects with satisfied residents.
+They also have a transparent financial history spanning 5+ years and no unresolved legal disputes in court records.
+In addition, they maintain professional partnerships with established banks, contractors, and architectural firms.

 Financial stability indicators: Review the company’s equity-to-debt ratio, charter capital adequacy, and revenue consistency.
 Developers with strong balance sheets maintain construction schedules through economic fluctuations.
-Research from real estate industry associations indicates that developers with diverse project portfolios (multiple simultaneous builds) face higher completion risks than those focusing on 1-2 quality projects at a time.
+Research from real estate industry associations indicates that developers with diverse project portfolios—meaning multiple simultaneous builds—face higher completion risks than those focusing on 1–2 quality projects at a time.

 Communication and transparency: Professional developers provide regular construction updates, welcome site visits, answer documentation requests within 48 hours, and maintain responsive customer service.
 They proactively share progress reports, address buyer concerns, and explain any timeline changes with justification.